GabeScott/standard-works-vault/General Conference/1979 October - The Mystery of Mormonism.md

 # The Mystery of Mormonism

-*By Bruce R. McConkie - Of the Council of the Twelve*
+By Elder Bruce R. McConkie - *Of the Council of the Twelve*

 *Given in the October session of the 1979 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1979/10/the-mystery-of-mormonism?lang=eng)

 I shall speak as a second witness to the things of which President N. Eldon Tanner has just so eloquently and fervently testified.
 We have some words to speak to the world at large.
 We address ourselves particularly to those inquiring minds who desire to hear some new doctrine, to see some strange sight, to unravel (shall we not say it?) the greatest mystery of the religious world—the mystery of Mormonism.

 We are a peculiar people; we are a congregation of true believers who are unique and different from all others; we are the Saints of the Most High who are assembling together in many nations to build up Zion and to prepare a people for the second coming of the Son of Man.